Our investment strategies are guided by the footprints left by people running after ideas. That is, the prices they set in the market.

 ...is constantly evolving.
 An old photo is unmistakably an old photo.
 The things we do, the things we use and the things we value today are not the things we did, used and valued in the past.

 It all starts with an idea.
-The idea to roast a coffee bean to create a stimulating drink.
+The idea to roast a coffee bean to create an invigorating drink.
 The idea to make wagons ride on a rail track.
 The idea to connect computers into an internet.
 The idea to use wind as a clean source of energy.
 Or the idea that windmills pollute the horizon.
 The idea that countries can prosper by working together, opening their borders and sharing a currency.
-Or the idea to close borders to keep threats out.
+Or the idea to close borders to keep out threats.

 Our markets are fueled by people running after ideas.

 ...are the places where supply meets demand.
 Where people willing to buy meet people willing to sell.
 Some people buy to fulfill their immediate demand.
 Others sell to offload their supply.
 Some people buy or sell to offset their risk.
 Others buy or sell to take on that risk, anticipating expected demand and expected supply.
 Our markets are in a constant search for equilibrium.